YATDA/dev-setup/Readme.md

 #Disable autocorrect
 unsetopt correct_all
 unsetopt correct

+export EDITOR=code
+export VISUAL=code
 ```

 This disables the autocorrect suggestions that ZSH makes, which are often wrong and annoying.

+`code` can be replaced with your preferred code editor.

 YADR includes Homebrew:
 https://brew.sh/ Homebrew is a package manager for macOS.
 It allows you to easily install many programs from the command line, and you will come across many examples during development where you will use a `brew install` command.